Vera Leigh: Special Operations Executive

-Leigh arrived in England at the end on 1942 with the intentions of offering her services for the war effort and was soon identified by SOE.
+Leigh arrived in England at the end of 1942, with the intentions of offering her services for the war effort, and was soon identified by SOE.
 She struck her recruiter as "a smart businesswoman".
 The interviewer noted further, "It is clear that commerce is her first allegiance", but the authorities saw no reason to doubt her motives, while her pre-war life in Paris and her perfect French seemed to make her a natural for the job.
 She agreed to break off contact with Sussaix and began training.

 Her preliminary training report described Leigh as supple, active and keen, confident and capable, "a very satisfactory person to teach" and one with "a very pleasant personality".
 Her commandant's report said she was "full of guts", had kept up with the men and was "about the best shot in the party".
 He found her "dead keen" and noted that she was greatly respected, had an "equable nature", and according to him was a "plumb woman for this work".
 One of her instructors later remembered that she had a hard time dealing with maps and diagrams, but was "extremely good with her fingers; she could do fiddling jobs with charges and wires and all that remarkably quickly and neatly".
 He speculated (correctly) that she might have been connected with the fashion business before the war.
 "She was very interested in clothes, and hated her hideous khaki uniform".

-Leigh was 40 years old when she returned to France as Ensign Vera Leigh of the FANY, as it was common for such women to be nominally employed by the FANY while actually SOE agents (as was Andrée Borrel and many other female SOE agents).
+Leigh was 40 years old when she returned to France as Ensign Vera Leigh of the FANY, as it was common for such women to be nominally employed by the FANY while actually being SOE agents (as was Andrée Borrel and many other female SOE agents).

-Leigh returned to France on 13/14 May 1943, arriving in a Lysander at a field near Tours, and was one of four new arrivals that night who were received by F Section's air movements officer, Henri Dericourt.
-She arrived with Juliane Aisner (an old friend of Dericourt who would be a courier in his pick-up operation codenamed Farrier), Sidney Charles Jones an organiser and arms instructor) and Marcel Clech (a W/T operator).
+Leigh returned to France on 13/14 May 1943, arriving in a Lysander at a field near Tours, and was one of four new arrivals that night who were received by F Section's air movements officer, Henri Déricourt.
+She arrived with Juliane Aisner (an old friend of Déricourt who would be a courier in his pick-up operation codenamed Farrier), Sidney Charles Jones (an organiser and arms instructor) and Marcel Clech (a W/T operator).
 Leigh was to be a courier and three of them (Leigh, Jones and Clech) were to form a sub-circuit known as Inventor, to work with the Paris-based Prosper circuit, and would later serve as the liaison officer of the Donkeyman circuit.
 Circuits were also known as networks.